0marSater/devOpsTask/README.md

 2) Create a simple web app and its pipeline for building, pushing app on private ECR:
 - Two Apis :
 I) (http//hostname//client-ip)
-     -> it takes the client request public ip and saves it to RDS which has one table called ip_addresses with two columns (id, ip_address).
+     -> it takes the client request public ip and saves it to RDS.
 II) (http//hostname//client-ip//list)
      -> it shows the list of IPs that triggred the link.